fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_017.md

 ## Do Seasoned Programmers Sometimes Struggle in Interviews?

+Oh, yes.
+Frankly speaking, it is hard to tell sometimes if I am talking to a senior or not.
+People get nervous, they struggle to answer questions and they have a hard time thinking straight.
+I am a victim of all of these and so is the vast majority of people I have done interviews with.

+There is a belief that experience builds confidence and thus things such as anxiety does not affect seniors.
+This is true to a point.
+You do gain some confidence from knowing what you have achieved in the past but just how much that comforts you can vary greatly.
+Personal friends of mine who I count as among the best developers I have worked with, feel like they don't measure up at times.
+I argue that this is due to that they view themselves differently than others and I am pretty sure many people you have seen doing things such as performing on stage or in a sport, can vouch for similar experiences.
+I have on several occasions heard performers explain that before a show they still feel a bit nervous but once they get in to their material most of it goes away.

+Being a senior does not mean that you are mentally prepared for interviews.
+Seniors may have more practice coding but interviews are different.
+They are not just another day at the job but a deliberate meeting for evaluation.
+It is similar to how people who talk a lot may have a hard time to speak in public.
+It is a different context and speaking with a few people feels different than speaking on a stage.
+Interviews are very similar in this regard.

 ## How to Convince Your Boss That a Certificate Is a Waste of Time?

 ## How can developers cultivate the mindset of a senior engineer, whether in backend or frontend development?